 To ensure I’m not just focusing on tasks that need my immediate attention, I like to break tasks into:

-I would love to say I’m always this organized and am always prepared months in advance, but of course there are times I get off track, become overwhelmed, lazy, etc. It happens to all of us.
+I would love to say I’m always this organized and am always prepared months in advance, but of course, there are times I get off track, become overwhelmed, lazy, etc. It happens to all of us.

 Don’t let this plan, or anyone else’s, let you feel like you’re off track or doing something wrong.

-If you’re currently feeling overwhelmed, eliminate low value tasks and focus on ones that are going to make you money.
+If you’re currently feeling overwhelmed, eliminate low-value tasks and focus on ones that are going to make you money.
 Before you go into any task, question whether it will directly or indirectly lead to a sale.

-Spending more time in your craft room making more products when you haven’t sold any of the first ones or figured out why they’re not selling?
+Are you spending time in your craft room making more products when you haven’t sold any of the first ones or figured out why they’re not selling?
 Take a break from creating and focus on your USP, brand, marketing skills, sales channels, etc.

 It’s easy to feel like you have to do it all in order to be successful.
 But the successful businesses got to where they are by prioritizing what’s most important to get those sales, getting their head above water and then slowly building on.